Matt Bosher

 Matthew Bosher (born October 18, 1987) is an American former professional football player who was a punter in the National Football League (NFL).
 He was selected by the Atlanta Falcons in the sixth round of the 2011 NFL draft.
 He played college football at the University of Miami.

 Early life

 Bosher played high school football at Jupiter High School in Jupiter, Florida.
 While playing for the Jupiter High School Warriors, he was one of the top placekickers in the country.
-He was rated as the best placekicker in the country by Scout.com, the third best by ESPN, and the sixth best by Rivals.com.
+He was rated as the best placekicker in the country by Scout.com, the fourth best by ESPN, and the sixth best by Rivals.com.
 In addition to his ranking accolades, he was chosen as the best kicker in the state of Florida on the Florida Times-Union Super 75.